aletheon/eleutherios-website/README.md

 ---- Service (Radiologist or business)
 ```

 In this example, there is only one business managing each of the three forums.
-A doctor is managing Mary's forum for a lump under her armpit.
-An insurance company is managing the doctor's forum for an insurance claim and a radiologist is managing, the insurers forum for a mammogram test.
+A doctor is managing, Mary's forum for a lump under her armpit.
+An insurance company is managing the doctor's forum for an insurance claim, and a radiologist is managing the insurers forum for a mammogram test.

 Eleutherios, changes this way of serving, by inverting or scaling the forum or request, so that more than one business can manage it.